Alohakaloha/trungscendence/README.md

 >◦ User profiles display stats, such as wins and losses.\
 >◦ Each user has a Match History including 1v1 games, dates, and relevant
 >details, accessible to logged-in users

+<h3>[User Management] Remote Authentication (Major) </h3>

+>In this major module, the goal is to implement the following authentication system:
+>OAuth 2.0 authentication with 42 .
+Key features and objectives include:

+>◦ Integrate the authentication system, allowing users to securely sign in.\
+>◦ Obtain the necessary credentials and permissions from the authority to enable a secure login.\
+>◦ Implement user-friendly login and authorization flows that adhere to best practices and security standards.\
+>◦ Ensure the secure exchange of authentication tokens and user information between the web application and the authentication provider